Japanisch Lernen ist eine lange Reise

 Learn Japanese for beginners

 This is how you achieve good language skills in just a few months!
 Of course, you won't be fluent immediately.
 But the more you learn, the easier it becomes.
 After one to two years, you'll understand most of it.
-So you're significantly faster than with traditional courses, which in the same time usually only cover the basic JLPT N5 level - and you save a lot of money on the side!
+So you're significantly faster than with traditional methods, which in the same time usually only cover the basic JLPT N5 level - and you save a lot of money on the side!

 1. Get prepared!